 The holiday season for many is a special time for family gatherings, gift-shopping and spiritual renewal.
 For those managing diabetes, the joy of the holiday season may also have its challenges, including difficult-to-manage blood glucose levels, extra pounds and fatigue and stress associated with trying to engineer the picture-perfect celebration.

-When managing diabetes, a condition affecting over 30 million Americans, it’s important to maintain good health and keep stress at bay.
+When you’re managing diabetes, a condition affecting over 30 million Americans, maintaining good health and keeping stress at bay are important.
 The easiest way to do this is to plan ahead.
-Here are some tips to help you maneuver through the holiday maze while maintaining a healthy lifestyle.
+Here are some tips to help you maneuver the holiday maze while maintaining a healthy, diabetes-friendly lifestyle.

 Eat, drink and be wary

 Food is one of the greatest pleasures in life and often plays a major role in most holiday celebrations.
 However, contrary to the popular belief that a person gains 5–10 pounds between Thanksgiving and New Year’s Day, research shows that the average person gains only about one pound each holiday season.

 Although it may not be the best time to attempt a serious weight-loss program, it is realistic to set a goal of maintaining your weight and blood glucose control.
 Here are some tips to help you get started:

 Cut the fat and sugar.
 Make your holiday recipes healthier by reducing their fat and sugar content.

 Bring a healthy dish to holiday get-togethers.
 That way, you can ensure there will be something tasty and nutritious for you to enjoy.
 Many of your fellow guests will thank you.